astral-sh/rye/docs/guide/sources.md

 +++ 0.2.0

 Normally Rye loads packages from PyPI only.
 However it is possible to instruct it to load packages from other indexes as well.
-Be aware that packages on multiple indexes are handled differently from `pip` if you use `uv` (see the [uv docs](https://github.com/astral-sh/uv/blob/main/PIP_COMPATIBILITY.md#packages-that-exist-on-multiple-indexes) for details).

 ## Adding a Source